borting/borting.github.io/_posts/2022-05-16-80211az-passive-trigger-based-ranging.md

 ### Reporting Phase

+Step 1
+RSTA sends R2I LMR reports to ISTAs.
+If phase shift feedback is negotiated, RSTA shall report its measured PSTOA in the R2I LMR frame.

+Step 2
-RSTA transmit an R2I LMR to all (#1157) ISTAs that were allocated resources in the preceding measurement sounding phase.
+RSTA sends a Report Ranging Trigger frame to one or more ISTAs that sent an HE Ranging NDP in the preceding passive TB ranging measurement sounding phase.

-The R2I LMR
-* be carried in one HE MU PPDU if multiple ISTA, or be carried in an HE SU PPDU if one ISTA.
+Step 3
+ISTA addressed by the Report Ranging Trigger frame shall transmit an ISTA Passive TB Ranging Measurement Report as a public Action No Ack frame.
+* ISTA Passive TB Ranging Measurement Report element
+	* CFO of the ISTA with respect to the RSTA
+	* Timestamp Measurement Report subfield
+		* Type 00: TOD (must included)
+			* AID12/RSID12 of ISTA
+			* Sounding Dialog Token Number identifying the measurement sounding phase
+			* TOD of I2R NDP
+			* Timestamp field has 48-bit long
+		* Type 01: TOA
+			* AID12/RSID12
+				* 0: R2I NDP from RSTA
+				* !0: TOA timestamps for the I2R NDPs received from other ISTAs participating in the passive TB ranging
+			* Sounding Dialog Token Number
+				* Sounding phase of this ISTA
+				* Sounding phase of the I2R NDPs received from other ISTAs
+			* TOA of R2I NDP
+			* Timestamp field has 32-bit long
+		* Type 10: PSTOA
+			* PS-TOA timestamp of the R2I NDP that the ISTA received from the RSTA
+			* PS-TOAs for the I2R NDPs received from other ISTAs participating in the passive TB ranging
+	* More subfield
+		* 1: if it has more timestamps ready to report but does not have space in its allocated resources by the RSTA for ISTA Passive TB Ranging Measurement Report frame.

+Step 4
+RSTA sends the Primary RSTA Broadcast Passive TB Ranging Measurement Report frames
+* Passive TB Ranging LCI Table Counter
+	* a reference to the version of the latest Passive TB Ranging LCI Table element transmitted by the RSTA
+	* Initial value: 0
+	* Incremented by 1, if a Passive TB Ranging LCI Table element is included, which has different content as compared to the last transmitted Passive TB Ranging LCI Table element
+	* Otherwise, same as previous one
+* Passive TB Ranging LCI Table Countdown Info
+	* New LCI Table
+		* 0: if the current LCI table and LCI table to be transmitted at the end of the countdown are the same
+	* Passive TB Ranging LCI Table Countdown
+		* an index pointing to the next passive TB ranging availability window where the Passive LCI Table element will be contained
+		* 0 if the Passive TB Ranging LCI Table element is contained
+* RSTA Passive TB Ranging Measurement Report
+	* Sounding Dialog Token Number
+		* the Sounding Dialog Token Number subfield in the Ranging NDP Announcement frame corresponding to the sounding phase in which the reported RSTA timestamps were measured
+	* N Timestamp Measurement Reports
+	* Timestamp Measurement Report subfield
+		* Type 00: TOD (must included)
+			* AID12/RSID12 of ISTA
+			* Sounding Dialog Token Number identifying the measurement sounding phase
+			* TOD of R2I NDP
+			* Timestamp field has 48-bit long
+		* Type 01: TOA
+			* AID12/RSID12 od an ISTA
+			* Sounding Dialog Token Number
+			* TOA of I2R NDP
+			* Timestamp field has 32-bit long
+		* Type 10: PSTOA
+			* PS-TOA timestamp of the I2R NDP that the RSTA received from a ISTA
+* Passive TB Ranging LCI Table element
+	* RSTA LCI Report
+		* if the RSTA has dot11PassiveTBRangingAODImplemented = 1, contain the Antenna Placement and Calibration subelement
+	* ISTA LCI Reports Entries
+		* if the ISTA has dot11PassiveTBRangingAoDImplemented = 1, contain the Antenna Placement and Calibration subelement

+Step 5
+RSTA sends the Secondary RSTA Broadcast Passive TB Ranging Measurement Report frames
+* ISTA Passive TB Ranging Measurement Reports
+	* Timestamp Measurement Report subfield
+		* Type 00: TOD (must included)
+			* AID12/RSID12 of ISTA
-* The Dialog Token may not refer to the Sounding Dialog Token in the last ranging NDPA if delayed R2I LMR is negotiated.
+			* Sounding Dialog Token Number identifying the measurement sounding phase
+			* TOD of I2R NDP
+			* Timestamp field has 48-bit long
+		* Type 01: TOA
+			* AID12/RSID12 of an ISTA
+			* Sounding Dialog Token Number
-* CFO Parameter is reserved in R2I LMR.
+			* TOA of R2I NDP
+			* Timestamp field has 32-bit long
+		* Type 10: PSTOA
+			* PS-TOA timestamp of the R2I NDP that the ISTA received from the RSTA

-If I2R LMR feedback is negotiaed
+If phase shift feedback is negotiated
-* RSTA sends a Report Ranging Trigger frame to assign uplink resources to the ISTAs
-* ISTA shall repsonse an I2R LMR sifs after receiving TF Ranging Report if immediate I2R LMR is negotiated.

-The I2R LMR
+* PS-TOAs and TODs reported by the RSTA shall be immediate feedback/broadcast in the Primary RSTA Broadcast Passive TB Ranging Measurement Report frame
+* PS-TOAs, TODs, and CFOs shall be immediate feedback/rebroadcasted in the Secondary RSTA Broadcast Passive TB Ranging Measurement Report
+* TOAs may be immediate or delayed feedback

+Bug???
+How can we get the TOA/PSTOA of a ISTA reported by another ISTA ?

-* CFO
+CFO
 * When using CFO in the conversion from the ISTA’s time basis to the RSTA’s, the RSTA uses the CFO reported in the CFO Parameter field of the I2R LMR.
 (In R2I LMR, CFO Parameter is reserved.)
 * The CFO between the ISTA and the RSTA exceeds the allowed tolerance from the values, this can be an indication of a security attack.
 * RSTA may account for clock rate differences between ISTA and RSTA based on the CFO parameter included in the received I2R LMR

+## Differential ToF Calculation

 ## LMR frame